No Te Avisa

 "No Te Avisa" (English: "It Doesn't Warn You") is a song by Peruvian singer-songwriter Gian Marco.
 It was released by EMI and Caracola Records in 2006 as the lead single from his eighth studio album 8.

 Release

 The song was only released as a single in Perú while ¿Qué Pasa? was released as the album's lead single in the rest of the world.
 Even though it was a difficult time for local artists to have their songs played on the radio, the song still had national success and was well received at the time of its release.
 The song was later released in radio stations in Colombia on October 3, 2006.

 Commercial performance

-The song was a hit in Perú earning Gian Marco the Premios APDAYC award for Best Pop/Rock Song in 2007 and in the same category at the Premios Luces in 2008.
-Since he couldn't make it to the Premios APDAYC ceremony his mom, actress Regina Alcóver, received the award on his behalf.
+The song was a hit in Peru earning Gian Marco the Premios APDAYC award for Best Pop/Rock Song in 2007 and in the same category at the Premios Luces in 2008.
+Since he couldn't make it to the Premios APDAYC ceremony his mother, actress Regina Alcóver, received the award on his behalf.